DreamWorks Pictures: Founding and Universal distribution (1994–2005)

-In 2002, DreamWorks signed a deal with In Demand.
+In 2000, DreamWorks was planning on building a studio backlot after buying 1,087 acres of land in the Playa Vista area in Los Angeles.
+It was to be complete with 18 sound stages, with many office buildings and a lake.
+There would also be new homes, schools, churches, and museums.
+The project was to be completed in 2001, but was canceled for financial reasons.
+In April 2001, DreamWorks and Universal Pictures (through its new parent company Vivendi Universal) announced that they had extended their distribution agreement for an additional five years, following the commercial successes of Gladiator and Meet the Parents the year prior, both of which were co-produced by DreamWorks and Universal.
+In January 2002, DreamWorks signed a deal with In Demand.

 For the period beginning October 1, 2004, to January 31, 2006, DreamWorks Pictures distributed its films in the North American domestic theatrical and worldwide television market, with international theatrical and worldwide home entertainment distribution by Universal Pictures.
 On October 27, 2004, DreamWorks Animation was spun off into a separate public company.

 David Geffen admitted that DreamWorks came close to bankruptcy twice.
 Under Katzenberg's watch, the studio suffered a $125 million loss on the 2003 animated film Sinbad: Legend of the Seven Seas, and also overestimated the DVD demand for Shrek 2, with 5 million unsold DVDs.
-In 2005, out of their two large budget pictures, War of the Worlds was produced as a joint effort with Paramount Pictures which was the first to reap a significant amount of profits, while The Island bombed at the domestic box office but turned a profit internationally through Warner Bros.
+In 2005, out of their two large budget pictures, War of the Worlds was produced as a joint effort with Paramount Pictures which was the first to reap a significant amount of profits, while The Island bombed at the domestic box office, but turned a profit internationally through Warner Bros.
 Pictures.

+The 2003 Bo Welch film, The Cat In The Hat also released in this period and was a critical and commercial failure.